The state of AI in B2B marketing

 Predictive analytics and data will rule

-One of the greatest benefits of using AI is the use of predictive analysis in marketing.
+One of the greatest benefits of using AI in B2B marketing is the use of predictive analysis in marketing.
 When we say predictive analysis we mean execution that goes up and beyond data.

 This system can look at all the leads and compare them against financial and marketing data.
 It can even draw in information from social media campaigns.
 From this, the AI can predict future trends for lead generation, potential spend, and which campaigns or products would attract their attention.